PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    State of the cart is not maintained across the visit.
+    The state of the cart is not maintained across the visit.
 You must add all products after each page view.

 Example of usage::